-Under German law copyright can be neither registered nor transferred, since the copyright itself emerges the moment the piece of work, such as the software, is created by its actual originator.71 The capacity of being the originator is strictly connected to a natural person and may therefore not be transferred.72 Obviously the lack of registration leads to various practical problems that often result in lawsuits.
+Under German law, copyright can be neither registered nor transferred, as the copyright itself emerges the moment the piece of work, such as the software, is created by its actual originator.78 The capacity of being the originator is strictly connected to a natural person and may therefore not be transferred.79 Obviously, the lack of registration leads to various practical problems that often result in lawsuits.
 Nonetheless, a licence may be granted enabling the holder to make use of the piece of work in every or in particular matters (Section 31 of the UrhG).
-Employees and their employers implicitly agree on a full licence by drafting the employment contract.73 Therefore, the employer is allowed to make use of the piece of work.
+Employees and their employers implicitly agree on a full licence by drafting the employment contract.80 Therefore, the employer is allowed to make use of the piece of work.
 Concerning computer programs, another rule applies (Section 69b of the UrhG), granting the employer even more rights.
-Unless agreed otherwise, the employee is owed no compensation.74
+Unless agreed otherwise, the employee is owed no compensation.81

 ii Data protection